"I get inspiration from everything that comes into my life"

-Where does Eva Lindström get her inspiration?
-When did she know that she wanted to be a writer and illustrator of picture books, and what was she like as a child?
+When did Eva Lindström know that she wanted to be a writer and illustrator of picture books?
+What was she like as a child and does she always have a book going in her head?
+Read our interview with the 2022 laureate.

 When did you know that you wanted to be a writer and illustrator of picture books?